dmatsanganis/Software_Engineering_Assignment/UML Diagrams/Class Diagrams/Class Diagrams Theory/README.md

 ## Class Diagrams Theory
 **_Class Diagrams Theory_** includes all the images, which have been used for the descriptions (README.md files) of the _Project_ related to **_Class Diagrams_**.

-## Class Diagrams Theory includes:
+_Class Diagrams Theory file includes:_
 - [x] class_diagram_theory1.png
 - [x] class_diagram_theory2.png
 - [x] class_diagram_theory3.png